Introduction and Purpose

 Sat 25 Apr 2026

-Whistleblower → Nuffield Health / ICO / Charity Commission / MPs
+Complainant → Nuffield Health / ICO / Charity Commission / MPs

 Final notice issued to Nuffield Health Customer Relations, copied to the Data Protection Team and the Office of the Chief Executive.
 The notice formally places on record the inconsistencies in Nuffield Health's response, reiterates the outstanding Article 16 rectification request, and advises that the following external steps have been taken: the ICO complaint has been updated; a formal report has been submitted to the Charity Commission; and the published case study — including Nuffield Health's response of 24th April 2026 reproduced in full — has been provided to three Members of Parliament for their awareness.